 Radon is a health hazard with a simple solution.

 Testing is the first step.
-Luckily radon testing is inexpensive and easy - it should only take a few minutes of your time.
-There are many kinds of low-cost, do it yourself radon test kits.
+Luckily radon testing is easy and low cost.
+There are many kinds of do it yourself radon test kits.

 If you are buying or selling a home, or if you simply prefer, you can hire a local qualified radon testing professional to do the testing for you.
 You can find a list of Oregon measurement companies here.